vighneshiyer/vighneshiyer.com/content/research/random_notes.md

 - Need to read the PhD thesis to figure out what exactly they are talking about, it seems the authors have invented a convoluted system and no longer know how to describe it
 - The paper does point out that design semantics are lost during "lowering" which is why we need to have many more primitives in the frontend that are understood natively by the backend

+- Can we use content hashed ir for capturing sub circuits in a hdl for loop such that we can identify the duplicate components right from the frontend and not have to extract in the backend and also not have to encode loop semantics in the IR or pass those semantics as annotations from the frontend

 ## Optimization

 - Talk about teramalloc, casting optimization as a rl game and comparisons to analog sizing optimization